Sanmi01/Simple-Chatbot/README.md

 # Simple-Chatbot
-This is the simple chatbot using NTLK library.
+This is a simple chatbot using NTLK library.